srmcnutt/juice_ctf/README.md

 **Before diving in, please note the following:**
 1. email doesn't work.
-2. save passwords and acess codes
+2. save passwords and access codes
 3. if you neglect to do the above just create a new account

 **Juice shop Server:**